 What is better, a super bright screen or a super dark screen?
 For me, I prefer to use the automatic brightness settings across my devices to decide for me.
 Naturally, I prefer slightly darker to avoid triggering my photosensitivity, and I can adjust the automatic settings when needed.

 Despite popular belief, you will not go blind by looking at a screen too long or too closely.
 This was true with the first cathode ray televisions, although with LCD/LED displays, it is no longer true.
-So use your devices for whatever you need them for, and avoid developing eye strain while doing so!
+So use your devices for whatever you need them for, and use these tips to learn how to reduce eye strain with technology!